Cavatuga/GarrisonBuddyBeta/README.md

 v0.6
 ----------------------------------------------------------------------

-Rewritten the whole navigation system :
+Added option to choose which work order to start Rewritten the whole navigation system :
     Will now take less than a few ms to find a path.
     Less freezes